2.2 Management plan

 Grid reference

-Your map should be labelled with a six figure British National Grid Reference.
+Your map should be labelled with a six figure British National Grid Reference (This also applies to projects in Northern ireland).
 The location of the Grid Reference should be clearly marked on your map, within the boundary of your Woodland Carbon Code project.
 This should be the same Grid Reference you use in other documentation (i.e. project design document, UK Land Carbon Registry).
 If your project has several separate components/stands, use the Grid Reference of the most central or the main/largest component as the Project Grid Reference.

 Legend